luwes/playerx/README.md

 ## Features

-- **Uniform player API** across player platforms, this sounds easier than it is.
-Many players have big differences in their API's.
-Some work synchronous, others async.
-Lots of work was put in normalizing these inconsistencies.
+- **Uniform player API** across player platforms.
 The end result is an API that comes close the `HTMLMediaElement` API.
 - **UI framework independent**, intentionally uses no specific framework to have great interop across the board and keep the bundle size in check.
 - **Responsive** out of the box and easy attributes to maintain a specific aspect-ratio.
 - **Extensible** with powerful add-ons like custom previews, analytics, custom skins, etc.